ammarlodhi255/Self-healing-LLM-Pipeline/README.md

 # LLM Self-Healing Pipeline

-**LLM Self-Healing Pipeline** is a robust application that leverages Large Language Models (LLMs), like `llama3.1`, to iteratively generate, test, and refine code.
+**LLM Self-Healing Pipeline** uses open-source Large Language Models (LLMs), like `llama3.1`, to iteratively generate, test, and refine code.
 It automates the process of identifying and fixing issues in generated code through a feedback loop, minimizing the need for human intervention.
 This application supports integration with **Ollama** for model management and API interactions.

 - The LLM validates its generated main code by writing three test cases.
 - We separate the main code and test code, saving them in respective files.